 Remote temperature monitoring, also known as a temperature notification system, is most commonly used in telecommunication or IT environments where computer equipment must work with high reliability and high visibility for many years.

 This kind of monitoring protects your network against thermal shutdown, not to mention irreparable and expensive damage to your network.
-Ultimately, it avoids lost revenue that results when systems fail.
+Ultimately, it gives you the peace of mind of avoiding lost revenue that results when systems fail.